ClickCease black hat vs white hat: How SEO changed the last 10 years

 4. Ranking on AI texts that pretend to be a real person

-• Google has no problems with AI content.
-But they advice you to disclaim it is AI.
-And saying an AI text is from a real person is an abuse.
+• Google has no problems with AI content – as long as it’s useful and high-quality.
+But saying an AI text is from a real person is still an abuse.
 You might call it grey.
 I call it black as coffee.

-5. Targeting a keyword with an exactly matching domain like: Black-hat.com/black-hat-seo-tacticts
+5. Targeting a keyword with an exactly matching domain like: Black-hat.com/black-hat-seo-tactics

 • Maybe not black hat, but it can be spammy for sure.
 In smaller countries and less competitive niches you will still see this often.
 I searched for grass in Netherlands, and I saw +10 websites using this tactic.

-So there you go, this is how I see the biggest change in SEO in the last 10 years.
+So there you go, this is how I see the biggest change in black hat vs white hat SEO over the last 10 years.
 All black-hat loopholes are slowly being closed.

 a white hat SEO